mongodb/docs/source/includes/list-tables/admin-console/backup/restores.rst

        - the number of times a Backup Daemon tried if the restore requires a Backup Daemon

-       .. important:: Legacy Value

-          No current restore delivery method retries a restore if it fails.
+       :gold:`IMPORTANT:` No current restore delivery method retries a restore if it fails.
 This column applies to obsolete restore methods.

    * - Bytes Transferred
      - Total number of bytes that transferred while the restore job was